King-Chavez-Parks Future Faculty Fellowship

 - The applicant is academically or economically disadvantaged, as defined by the KCP Initiative.

 Only those fellowship applications that meet the State Eligibility Requirements will be forwarded to the Eastern Michigan University Selection Committee.
-The committee will use the following criteria to rank order candidates and make recommendation for the award.
+The committee will review the personal statement and recommendations.
+They will make recommendation with rational to the State of Michigan.

 Selection Committee Members

-- Tana Bridge, PhD., Professor, KCP FFF Coordinator
+- Tana Bridge, PhD., Professor, KCP FFF Co-Coordinator and Co-Committee Chair

-- Patrice Banks, PhD., Assistant Professor in Leadership and Counseling
+- Cierra Presberry, Ph.D, Assistant Professor in Leadership and Counseling